Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Introduction

-For higher-dimensional irreps, the membrane operators, which carry indices corresponding to the matrix indices for the projective representations, instead transform according to the representative matrices $\alpha_1^{k,a}( c)$ and $\alpha_2^{k,c}(a)$.
-This results in mixing operators labelled by different matrix indices, reflecting the fact that the indices are not conserved quantities, although the irreps are.
+Note that when the base loop is trivial ($k=1_G$), $\alpha_1$ and $\alpha_2$ become linear irreps of $G$, indicating that two-loop braiding is independent of the 4-cocycle.
+For higher-dimensional irreps, which require a non-trivial base loop if $G$ is Abelian, the membrane operators carry additional labels corresponding to the matrix indices for the projective representations.
+Then the braiding relation results in a transformation described by the action of the representative matrices $\alpha_1^{k,a}( c)$ and $\alpha_2^{k,c}(a)$.
+This matrix action results in mixing membrane operators labeled by different matrix indices.
+This reflects the fact that the indices are not conserved quantities, although the irreps are.
 As we describe in Section \ref{Section_three_loop_braiding}, this agrees with results previously obtained from dimensional reduction and other arguments \cite{Wang2014, Jiang2014, Wang2015}.

 In addition to the braiding, we demonstrate the fusion rules satisfied by these simple membrane operators, which describe what happens when we apply two membrane operators on the same membrane.
 This corresponds to the fusion of the excitations at the ends of the membrane operators.
-Under fusion of membrane operators labelled by $(a, \alpha_1^{k,a})$ and $(b, \alpha_2^{k,b})$, the result is a single membrane operator with label $(ab, \alpha_T^{k,ab})$, where
+Under fusion of membrane operators labeled by $(a, \alpha_1^{k,a})$ and $(b, \alpha_2^{k,b})$, the result is a single membrane operator with label $(ab, \alpha_T^{k,ab})$, where

 For higher-dimensional irreps $\alpha_1^{k,a}$ and $\alpha_2^{k,b}$, $\alpha_T^{k,ab}$ is generally a reducible projective representation, and its constituent irreps are the different possible fusion products.
+Note that when the base loop is trivial ($k=1_G$), the factor $[b,a]_{k,x}$ reduces to the identity and the fusion becomes the normal composition of irreps.